Songs for Swingin' Lovers!: Legacy

+In 2025, Uncut ranked it at number 18 in their list of "The 500 Greatest Albums of the 1950s".
+Contributor Nick Hasted wrote that Sinatra countered rock and roll "with some hip teenage exuberance from the spirited end of the songbook", elaborating:

 Releases

-Songs for Swingin' Lovers! was released in March 1956 on LP and January 1987 on CD.
+Songs for Swingin' Lovers! was released in March 5, 1956 on LP and January 1987 on CD.
 In February 2014, Mobile Fidelity Sound Lab released a hybrid disc (SACD + CD) of the album.
 The original 1956 front cover art was re-used for this issue.